idptools/goose/docs/sequence_optimization.rst

 Examples and Demo Notebooks
 ----------------------------

-GOOSE includes comprehensive demo notebooks showcasing advanced ``SequenceOptimizer`` usage:
+GOOSE includes comprehensive demo notebooks showcasing advanced ``SequenceOptimizer`` usage in the /demos directory.
+These include:

-**Available Demos:**
-- **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.
+- Basic optimization: see sequence_optimization.ipynb for basic usage.
-- **Custom properties**: see /demos/custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
+- Custom properties: see custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
-- **Design by interaction**: see /demos/generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
+- Design by interaction: see generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
-- **Design by linear profiles**: see /demos/linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
+- Design by linear profiles: see linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
-- **Design by interaction matrices**: see /demos/epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.
+- Design by interaction matrices: see epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.

 **Demo Location:**